fuse-open/android-build-tools/README.md

 npm install android-build-tools -g
 ```

-Please note that [JDK8](https://adoptopenjdk.net/) (not 9+) [is required](https://stackoverflow.com/questions/46402772/failed-to-install-android-sdk-java-lang-noclassdeffounderror-javax-xml-bind-a) to install Android SDK, and that `bash` is required to run the install script.
-Bash is included in [Git for Windows](https://git-scm.com/downloads).

 The SDK is installed to one of the locations below.
 The installer will only download the SDK or additional components when something is missing.

 | Host OS  | Location                      |